Philodendron spiritus sancti is an ornamental houseplant with long, glossy leaves.

-Read on if you plan to make your Philodendron look delighted and full of life.
+Read on if you plan to make your Philodendron spiritus sancti look delighted and keep it safe from conditional upshots.

 Table of Contents Show

-The general overview and optimum requirements of Philodendron spiritus sancti are mentioned in the table below.
+A further overview of the plant is mentioned in the table below.

 ---|---|